Dylanve151/pfsense2.4.4-ntopngFIX/README.md

 GeoIP stopped working so i fixed it.

-I hope it will be usfull for you ;)
+I hope it will be usefull for you ;)

+Update GeoIP Data button seems to be working fine with this

 # file locations:

-/usr/local/bin/geoipupdate.sh
+/usr/local/bin/geoipupdate.sh (Not needed I think)

 /usr/local/pkg/ntopng.inc